Katy Carmichael: Career

 Mason) in school drama Waterloo Road in 2009.
 Carmichael played the mother in Danny Stack's short supernatural thriller Origin (2010).
-In 2014, she played Helen the down-trodden housewife in Jimmy McGovern's series Moving On for the BBC and was Hayley Blake, Connie Beauchamp's nemesis, in Casualty (2014–15).
+In 2014, Helen the down-trodden housewife in Jimmy McGovern's series Moving On for the BBC and was Hayley Blake, Connie Beauchamp's nemesis, in Casualty (2014–15).
 She plays Clarity Winlove in The Living and The Dead (2015).

+Carmichael appeared in the BBC drama Three Girls and comedy drama film Misbehaviour.
+She played Ana Oortman in The Miniaturist (2017) She appeared briefly in Disney's Christopher Robin as Christopher's mother.
+2020 saw Carmichael take smaller roles in locally filmed dramas in Bristol The Outlaws and The Girl Before and following year she appeared in the medical drama Malpractice directed by Philip Barantini and the Bafta nominated film H is for Hawk directed by Philippa Lowthorpe.
+She played Stephanie Al Qaq in Prisoner 951.
+In 2026 she appeared in Episode 4 of Liverpool drama series The Cage for the BBC.

-On stage, she played opposite Steven Berkoff in his 3-hander Sturm and Drang and Brighton Beach Scumbags at the Riverside Studios (1995), Yseult -Whitehands with Kneehigh Theatres's international hit Tristan and Yseult (2005–06) (Sydney Festival, US).
+On stage, she played opposite Steven Berkoff in his 3-hander Sturm and Drang and Brighton Beach Scumbags at the Riverside Studios (1995), Yseult -Whitehands with Kneehigh Theatre's international hit Tristan and Yseult (2005–06) (Sydney Festival, US).
 Work at other theatres includes seasons at the Royal Exchange Theatre, the Liverpool Everyman, The Gate, and The Bristol Old Vic, where she met her future husband actor Tristan Sturrock in a production of The Beaux Stratagem.

 In 2010, they set up Bristol based Theatre Damfino together.
 She has directed the company's projects to date including Mayday Mayday (Bristol Old Vic 2012) winner of the International Fringe Review award (Edinburgh 2012) and selected to play at St Ann's Warehouse New York and Spoleto Festival USA (2013).
 Mayday Mayday is a drama documentary (afternoon play Radio 4 TX 1 May 2015).
 The Radio play won the International Third Coast award (US) was nominated for two BBC Drama awards 2016 – best sound design and finalist for best drama production.
 Carmichael collaborated with Bib Gourmand winning chef Matt Williamson and Guardian food writer Claire Thomson to create the food-theatre show The Table Of Delights, which began as a gourmet tasting and performance experience for adults (Bristol Old Vic, 2013-2014).
-The children's version of the show premiered at The Print Room at The Old Coronet winning the Off West End award for best production for families category (2016).
-Carmichael is creative director of The Table of Delights online a new food entertainment website sponsored by Yeo Valley and Pukka Tea.

-She directed singer and songwriter Kate Dimbleby's solo show Songbirds (Tobacco Factory, Bath Ustinov, UK Tour 2017) based on her acclaimed a cappella album.
+The children's version of the show premiered at The Print Room at The Old Coronet and received the 2016 Offie for best production for families.
+Carmichael is creative director of The Table of Delights a food entertainment hub for children sponsored by Yeo Valley and Pukka Tea.
+She directed singer and songwriter Kate Dimbleby's solo show Songbirds (Tobacco Factory, Bath Ustinov) based on her acclaimed a cappella album.
+She directs local stage and screen projects with students and young people in her home city Bristol.

 As narrator, Carmichael has read several audiobooks, including The Rook by Daniel O'Malley and The Tenant of Wildfell Hall.
 She has provided voice over for numerous television advertisements.